schneems/toml_json_serde_byo_deserializer_problem/README.md

 I want to write an interface that allows people to BYO Deserializer.
 If I understand correctly, [serde::Deserializer](https://docs.rs/serde/1.0.217/serde/trait.Deserializer.html) is the trait to use for bounds.

 I'm able to get this to work with the `toml` crate, but can't figure out how to get it to work with other crates, like `serde_json`.
 This repo demonstrates that problem.
+I want:

+- To solve my original, high level goal.
+- And, to understand the serde_json code better.
+I am having a hard time understnading where some constraints and functionality are coming from.

 ## Expected